r-dug/Mushroom_Classifier/README.md

 ### Callbacks

 Callbacks are used in training to either preserve progress or halt training in the event of plateaus.
 Tensorflow has implementations for various callbacks.
-Below are the ones I used, linking the tensorflow documentation, a description (from tensorflow) of their general purpose, and my reasoning for setting the arguments as I did.
+Below are the ones I used, linking the tensorflow documentation, and a description (from tensorflow) of their general purpose.

 - [ReduceLROnPlateau](https://www.tensorflow.org/api_docs/python/tf/keras/callbacks/ReduceLROnPlateau)

     > Reduce learning rate when a metric has stopped improving.

-    - monitor="val_loss"
-    Validation in training is used to assess how well training generalizes to the data
-    - mode="min"

-    - patience=5

-    - min_lr=1e-7

-    - factor=0.3

-    - min_delta=0.01

 - [ModelCheckpoint](https://www.tensorflow.org/api_docs/python/tf/keras/callbacks/ModelCheckpoint)

     > Callback to save the Keras model or model weights at some frequency.

-    - filepath=CHECKPOINT_PATH

-    - verbose=1

-    - save_best_only=True

-    - monitor="val_accuracy"

-    - mode="max"

-    - save_weights_only=True

 - [EarlyStopping](https://www.tensorflow.org/api_docs/python/tf/keras/callbacks/EarlyStopping)

     > Stop training when a monitored metric has stopped improving.

-    - monitor="val_accuracy"

-    - min_delta=0e-5

-    - patience=7

-    - verbose=1

-    - mode="max"

-    - baseline=None

-    - restore_best_weights=True

-    - start_from_epoch=15

 ### Training Steps

-1. Class labels: output layer

-    - This step is used to retrain the final output layer of the neural network.

-    - The rest of the network is used as a feature detector.
-The parameters of these layers are not updated during training; i.e. they are "frozen".

-2. Additional fully connected layer

-3. Deeper hidden layers
+Convolution blocks are used as feature detectors.
+When tuning an existing classification model, it can be useful to use the layers already trained to encode features and assign class labels to the new image classes.
+After that step, the models deeper layers can be trained on the same data to further refine feature detection and improve model performance.

 ### Running on a GPU

-A lot of the time, memory can critically impact training. to check the memory consumption on your GPU, run the command 'nvidia-smi'. look for processes consuming a lot of memory (like training a deep neural network *wink wink*).
-These processes can remain in memory for the GPU.
-Fortunately, a very simple troubleshooting step is to simply kill the process.
+The hardware available can critically impact training speed.
+In some cases, memory limitations can prohibit the use, much less the training of larger models.
+Furthermore, even a model you could conceivably train on with your hardware could fail because of memory consumption.
+If a process utilizing gpu does not exit gracefully, the memory might not free.
+To check the memory consumption on your GPU, run the command 'nvidia-smi'. look for processes consuming a lot of memory (like training a deep neural network *wink wink*).
+A very simple troubleshooting step is to simply kill the process.
 In linux, the command to kill the process by its process Id (listed in the nvidia-smi output) is 'kill -9 PID' where PID is the process id; for example:
 Below is the return of an nvidia-smi command

 ![nvidia-smi return!](/assets/photos/smi_return.png)